-In honor of the storm cells passing through San Diego region this week, I’m resurfacing my January piece published on Medium.
+In honor of the rain that has seemed to arrive early in the San Diego region this week, I’m resurfacing my 2019 piece published on Medium.
 It’s a beginner’s guide to visiting an art museum, which is a practical activity to do on a rainy day in San Diego given we’re blessed with more than 300 days of sun a year.

 Not only that, but if you’re into stretching your cognitive limits, immersing oneself in art may help refine those soft skills too.
 Skills like critical thinking and empathy.